Saturday, April 4, 2026

 Every individual should do their due diligence to make their own financial decisions based on their financial situation and tolerance for risk.

-The S&P TSX Composite Index was up 4.05% over the past month.
-In the last 5 days S&P TSX Composite Index was up 2.23% over the last 5 days.
+The S&P TSX Composite index has been up 0.18% over the last month and down 3.56% over the last 5 days.

 Portfolio Activity